The price estimate mentioned in this post does not include rental car fees and tolls. A Car Rental in Melbourne starts at around $30.00 per day.

 Day Trips From Melbourne: Wilsons Promontory National Park

-If you hire a car in Melbourne, and drive east towards the Dandenong Ranges, you’ll reach Wilsons Promontory National Park in 3 hours.
-This 50,000 hectare area is famous for its scenic hikes where you can see all of the park’s native flora and fauna, including possible glimpses of koalas and kangaroos.
+If you hire a car in Melbourne and drive east towards the Dandenong Ranges, you’ll reach Wilsons Promontory National Park in 3 hours.
+This 50,000-hectare area is famous for its scenic hikes where you can see all of the park’s native flora and fauna, including possible glimpses of koalas and kangaroos.
+You can check out our guide for Things to do in Wilsons Promontory National Park.

 - Approximate fuel cost: $20 - $30 USD